trojan-gfw/trojan/docs/config.md

     - `keep_alive`: whether to enable TCP Keep Alive
     - `no_delay`: whether to disable Nagle's algorithm
     - `fast_open`: whether to enable TCP Fast Open (kernel support required)
+    - `fast_open_qlen`: the server's limit on the size of the queue of TFO requests that have not yet completed the three-way handshake

 ## A valid server.json